Lomray-Software/react-mobx-manager/README.md

   static id = 'user';

   /**
-   * You can also enable 'singleton' behavior for global application stores
+   * You can also enable behavior for global application stores
    * Default: false
    */
-  static isSingleton = true;
+  static isGlobal = true;

   /**
    * Our state